 Corpse searching work will be calibrated to account for the ability to find bird corpses and likelihood of scavenging of corpses by animals.
 This will ensure a more accurate estimation of the total number of collision victims.
 To allow for this, sample bird corpses of various bird sizes will be placed within the various habitats found within proximity of the turbine locations.
 Carcasses will be left out in the trial areas by one worker and searched for by another two days later.
-A 36-hour period between laying carcasses and searching to ensure not visual cues will remain from the carcass layer.
-The locations of all carcasses will be left in place for a further four weeks before a further examination will occur in order to determine further predation levels.
+A 36-hour period between laying carcasses and searching for them will help to prevent disturbance from discouraging scavengers from attending the trial plots.
+The locations of all carcasses will be logged using GPS by the layer and the finder.
+Any signs of predation will be recorded.
+Birds will be left in place for a further two weeks before a further examination will occur in order to determine further predation levels.
 The level of predation which occurs will then be used to help calibrate the detection rate and estimate a likely percentage of collisions that may be removed by scavengers between searches.

-Results of bird casualties will be incorporated into a report which will be submitted to the planning authority at the end of each monitoring year.
+Results of bird casualties will be issued in a final report at the end of each monitoring year.

-2.3 Enhancement Area Monitoring
+2.3 Enhancement Area monitoring

-As proposed in the Habitat Enhancement Plan (EIAR Appendix 7-8), fixed point vantage points will be used to monitor the use of the enhancement areas by breeding lapwing in particular.
+As proposed in the Hen Harrier and Peatland Habitat Enhancement Plan (EIAR Appendix 8-8), fixed point vantage points will be used to monitor the use of the enhancement areas by breeding hen harrier.
 The plan will be the subject of ongoing monitoring to assess the effectiveness of the measures proposed to contribute to advances in habitat management methods, which can be applied to future similar projects.

 It is considered that a single vantage point will be required to provide adequate views of the proposed enhancement area to ground level.
+A further single vantage point will be required to monitor the farmland management area.
 A ground truthing exercise will be undertaken prior to the commencement of surveys to confirm coverage of the required view shed.
 Monitoring will be undertaken between March and August inclusive during monitoring years (i.e. 1, 2, 3, 5, 10 and 15 as per SNH (2009)).
-The core breeding season for lapwing runs from April to July.
-The surveys will run from March to August to ensure early and late breeding attempts are identified.
+The core breeding season for hen harrier runs between April and July, it is proposed to survey March and August to ensure early and late breeding attempts are identified.
 A total of 36 hours of vantage point watches will be undertaken per vantage point during the period, as per SNH guidance (2017).